 The rehabilitation benefit is granted to a person who is covered by sickness insurance and has already used up the entire sickness allowance, but is still incapable of work.
-However, the benefit will only be granted if further treatment or rehabilitation can help the person restore his/her earning capacity.
+However, the benefit will only be granted if further treatment or rehabilitation can help the person restore his or her earning capacity.

-The rehabilitation benefit is payable for a maximum of 12 months, It amounts to:
+The rehabilitation benefit is payable for a maximum of 12 months, at a rate of: